syntevosmartgit/textconv/README.md

 ## Setting Up textconv for Office Documents and Others

+Diffing the content's of  Microsoft Excel and Microsoft Word files is the logical next step.
-Using [markitdown](https://github.com/microsoft/markitdown), various file formats (e.g., `.docx`) can be converted to Markdown for diffing.
+Using [markitdown](https://github.com/microsoft/markitdown), various file formats (e.g., `.docx`, `.xlsx`) can be converted to Markdown for diffing.
 Below are the setup steps:

 1. **Install Python**
     Ensure Python is installed and available in your system's PATH.